LubaLimon/babbel_echo/README.md

 # README
-Echo uses Ruby 3.0 and Rails 7.0
+Echo uses Ruby 3.0 and Rails 7.0.
+API follows a format suggested by the echo.md.

+## Prerequisites
+`bundle install`
+To install all gems.

 ## Configuring a database
 Echo uses passwordless Postgres database by default.
 To setup a database run
-`rails db:create`
+`rake db:create`
-`rails db:migrate`
+`rake db:migrate`

 ## Running a server
-Run
-`bundle install`
 `rails s`
-to start server with default settings
+to start server with default settings.

 ## Running tests
-Rspec is used as test framework
+Rspec is used as test framework.
-`bundle install`
+To run a test suite
 `bundle exec rspec`
-To run a test suite